APPLYING TO MEDICAL SCHOOL

 Medistudents Team

-There are a number of different routes into the medical profession but if you’ve previously gained an undergraduate degree it’s likely that you’ll be considering Graduate Entry Medicine in the first instance.
-This comprehensive guide will provide you with answers to the most common questions relating to Graduate Entry Medicine to help you to decide if it’s the most suitable option for you.
+There are a number of different routes into the medical profession, but if you’ve previously gained an undergraduate degree you’ll likely be considering Graduate Entry Medicine as the first option.
+This comprehensive guide will provide you with answers to the most common questions relating to Graduate Entry Medicine to help you decide if it’s the most suitable option for you.

 You can also check out our Medicine Entry Requirements blog for more details about the different routes available.